Alienware2000/game-agents/README.md

 This milestone lifts the project from a local Python simulation to a **portable, externally-controllable agent environment**.

-> **Note:** The MCP server currently exposes the GridWorld as tools.
+> **Note:** The MCP server exposes the GridWorld as tools.
-> The LLM planner (next milestone) still runs in a separate script and calls the environment directly.
+> Initially, the LLM planner ran in a separate script and called the environment directly.
-> A future step is to route LLM tool use *through* MCP as well.
+> Later milestones route the planner’s tool use *through* MCP as well.

 ### 🧠 Why This Matters